Compiler17 min read

 Module files

-module Name { ... }, module imports, constants, functions, structs, enums, and module-qualified Name::member access.
+File-scope module Name { ... } declarations in module-only or mixed module/pipeline source files, module imports, using declarations, constants, functions, structs, enums, and module-qualified Name::member access.

 Shader libraries are first-class BWSL source units, not preprocessor includes.